 Paying with crypto can help provide increased anonymity over other payment methods because you don’t typically have any personal information attached to the payment.
 This doesn’t mean your payment is completely anonymous, just that it’s potentially more anonymous than other options.

 Windscribe VPN provides a Build-A-Plan variety among its paid plans.
-This isn’t to be confused with Windscribe Pro plans, range from $5.75/mo (billed annually) to $9.00/mo and provide access to all servers with unlimited data.
+This isn’t to be confused with Windscribe Pro plans, which range from $5.75/mo (billed annually) to $9.00/mo and provide access to all servers with unlimited data.

 Rather, Build-A-Plan lets you choose which locations you want to access at a rate of $1.00/mo per location.
 So if you choose the U.S. and Canada, you would get access to all the U.S. and Canada locations, including both the free and Pro servers, for $2.00/mo.